roy-sukrit/Facebook-Group-Post-Automation-Selenium-Python/readme.md

 ![](demo_test.gif)

-### What it does :
+### What it does ?
-As it is named, this python script automatically login/logout your Facebook account and posting your text-based content on the Facebook Group Pages you are a member of or any public groups .
+As it is named, this python script automatically logs in  your Facebook account and posts your text-based content on the Facebook Groups you are a member of or any public groups .

-### How does it work or Instructions to use **
+### How does it work or Instructions to use ?
   - ✔️ Open **fb_credentials.json** in notepad, and replace **yourloginemail** with your Facebook login email address, and email address should come between double-quotes.
 Also, perform the same thing with **yourpassword**, put your Facebook login password there (should come between double quotes) .

   - ✔️ To post the desire status/text, open the  **PostingContents.txt**  file in notepad, and add text there (this will not come in the double quotes).